 Named for a move from Argentine tango, Boleo brings the dramatic flavors and sultry beats of South America to the best rooftop in the Loop for Chicagoans to enjoy year-round.
 Forget the 15-hour flight: All it takes to get to Boleo is a 15-story elevator ride to the top of The Kimpton Gray Hotel.
 Up here, the curated playlist never ends and the savory aroma of Peruvian and Argentinian street food perfumes the air, while our massive retractable glass roof keeps the vibe warm no matter the season.

-Born and raised in Chicago’s Bridgeport neighborhood, Chef de Cuisine David Wang brings more than 10 years of experience to his role at Boleo, a lively South American-inspired rooftop lounge atop the 15th floor of The Kimpton Gray Hotel in the Loop’s Financial District.
+Born and raised in Saint Charles, Illinois, Chef de Cuisine Franklin Perdue brings more than 13 years of experience to Boleo, a lively South American-inspired rooftop lounge atop the 15th floor of The Kimpton Gray Hotel in the Loop’s Financial District.

 Chef Franklin’s interest in culinary arts started at a young age.
 Some of his favorite childhood memories involve meal-planning, grocery shopping and cooking family dinners with his father.
 Chef Franklin credits the time spent alongside his father as fostering his passion to become a professional chef.

 Prior to joining Boleo, Chef Franklin spent nearly half of his life in various kitchens throughout Illinois, including training at Michelin-starred restaurants in downtown Chicago.
 As Chef de Cuisine of Boleo, Chef Franklin draws inspiration from his fine dining experience and passion for reading the latest culinary trends.
 He enjoys creatively infusing global flavors into traditional dishes to offer a more modern, eclectic flare.